JeffVandrewJr/btcqbo/README.md

  proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
 }
 ```
-The X's above need to be replaced with your public IP address, which is found in your LunaNode web login.
+The X's above need to be replaced with your an IP address that your container resolves to localhost.
+To find this, run:
+`sudo docker network inspect generated_default`.
+Under "Config", there will be an entry for "Gateway".
+That will be the IP address to use.
+Don't forget to append the :8001 to the end as shown above.
+When you save the file, you may need to override its read-only status.
+In vim this is accomplished via `:w!`; other text editors should prompt you on screen for the override if necessary.

-9. Copy the default.conf back into the nginx Docker container: `sudo docker cp default.conf nginx:/etc/nginx/conf.d/default.conf`
+9. Copy the default.conf file back into the nginx Docker container: `sudo docker cp default.conf nginx:/etc/nginx/conf.d/default.conf`

 10. Restart nginx (the final exit is critical to avoid corrupting your nginx container):
 ```